Re-upholstery for your car's interior.

 "New threads for your car."

-Most cars come with black and grey interiors and sometimes navy blue or a slight coloured cord finish and sometimes if you are lucky a slight variation in the fabric but from a distance it will still look dull.
+Most cars come with black and grey interiors and sometimes navy blue or a slight coloured cord finish.

 Whilst a car interior is designed to appeal to a wide selection of motorists and stand up to 20 years use there is much that can be done to spruce up the interior of your car.

-Re-upholstered seats.
-Whilst it is possible to re-upholster your seats yourself most people prefer to pay an expert as the finish is infinitely better and the overall job often takes a matter of hours rather than a whole week or two.
+Whilst it is possible to re-upholster your seats yourself, most people prefer to pay an expert as the finish is infinitely better and the overall job often takes a matter of hours rather than a whole week or two.

 The door cards are generally pushed on with studs and these often get warped as they are removed so get a set of spare retaining studs and swap out any which have got damaged.